Difference Between Civil Rights and Civil Liberties

 Civil Rights vs Civil Liberties

-Civil rights are a set of right that focus on protecting the freedom of an individual, and is concerned about the treatment of people based on certain rights.
-Civil liberties are a class of rights that are guaranteed by the constitution and is focused on the actual basic freedom of people.
+Civil rights are a set of rights that focus on protecting an individual’s freedom, and is concerned about the treatment of people based on certain rights.
+Civil liberties are a class of rights that are guaranteed by the Constitution and are focused on the actual basic freedom of people.

 Civil Rights vs Civil Liberties